Editors as Artists: Using the Red Pen to Create a MasterpieceJanet Fix

 And this is before they’ve even arrived at the editor’s door, if they ever do.

-This is what I say to writers: You’re a writer, not an editor.
+This is what we say to authors: You’re a writer, not an editor.
 Two separate professions.
 Two separate mindsets.
-Even I, an editor, do not edit my own work when I am in the writer role.

 The editor is like a sculptor, shaving off the dead pieces so the beauty of the story comes out with full force.
 This cannot be done by the writer in most cases—because the writer’s brain has done all the hard work, creating the basis for something grander.
 It’s tired and can no longer see the fine points that need to be tended to in order to make the book the masterpiece it should be.